FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Results

-Figure~\ref{fig:pairwise_rel_improvement} further illustrates the complementary strengths of the two best-performing (in terms of the median NRMSE) models through a closer pairwise comparison between Chronos-2 (covariate) and TabPFN-TS (covariate).
-Chronos-2 (covariate) achieves a higher overall win rate across all paired experiments and prevails in the majority of individual experiment settings within each data category.
+Figure~\ref{fig:pairwise_rel_improvement} further compares the two best-performing models by median NRMSE, Chronos-2 (covariate) and TiRex-2 (covariate), highlighting their complementary strengths.
+The two models are separated by less than 0.5\% in overall median NRMSE (0.472 vs.\ 0.474).
+Chronos-2 (covariate) achieves a higher overall win rate across all paired experiments (57\% vs.\ 43\%) and shows the lower median NRMSE in seven of the nine data categories, while TiRex-2 (covariate) is slightly ahead for Balancing Services and Non-Dispatchable Generation.

+Appendix Tables~\ref{tab:combined_benchmark_mase}--\ref{tab:combined_benchmark_picp} show similarly aggregated results for the further evaluation metrics, while Appendix Table~\ref{tab:combined_benchmark_settings} provides more detailed results for the nine forecast-horizon and context-length settings.
+Across these further metrics, the foundation models remain the leading group in all but one -- only the sum ratio favors the task-specifically tuned XGBoost.
+A seasonal analysis (Figure~\ref{fig:seasonality}) further shows that it holds across the year and is not specific to any individual season.